Frequently asked questions

 Compared with heating and cooling in each building, are the charges for district heating and cooling cheaper?

-As we explained above, the charges for district heating and cooling are calculated based on business costs.
-These costs include recovery of the investment in boiler and chiller facilities and personnel expenses for operation and maintenance of the equipment.
-With district heating and cooling, customers are spared the initial investment in boiler and chiller facilities and replacement costs.
+Customers are spared the initial investment in boiler and chiller facilities and replacement costs.
 Also, the space saved can increase the rentable area, thereby increasing rent income.
 So there are several cost benefits that are not restricted to the cost of energy.
-When comparing the cost of heating and cooling each building, it is necessary to take these various factors into account.
+When comparing the cost of heating and cooling each building, it is necessary to take these varied factors into account.

 ▲Back to page top

-How much are the rates charged by Minato Mirai 21 compared with other heating and cooling districts?
+How much are the rates charged by the Central District of Minato Mirai 21?

-The price per unit of heat in this district for commercial facilities (total sales amount/total quantity of heat sold — or flat rate) is around ¥5.6 per MJ.
-Since we started supplying heating and cooling in 1989, we have lowered the charges four times.
-Calculated according to the flat rate, with the four price reductions, the charges have been discounted by about over 20%.
+The price per unit of heat in this district for commercial facilities (total sales amount/total quantity of heat sold — or flat rate) is around ¥5.03 per MJ in fiscal 2016.
+Since we started supplying heating and cooling in 1989, we have lowered the charges five times, representing about a 30% discount in charges over that period.

 ▲Back to page top